kazuhiro-seki/sapir/README.md

-# S-APIR: turning news texts into business sentiment
+# S-APIR: Turning news texts into business sentiment

 ## About